HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/dam_friendly_urls.md

 !!! note
     -   Starting with CF207, the collection unique-name option is added, which can be used in the friendly URLs instead of the collection IDs.
-    -   By default friendly URL feature is disabled & it can be enabled & configured by referring this [documentation](https://pages.git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/in-progress/manage_content/digital_assets/configuration/configure_dam_friendlyUrl).
+    -   By default, friendly URL feature is disabled.
+For instructions on how to enable and configure the friendly URLs, refer [Configure Friendly URLs](../../../manage_content/digital_assets/configuration/configure_dam_friendlyUrl.md).

 !!!important "**Important:**"
     -   To set friendly URLs, assets must always have a unique name in a [collection](../../../manage_content/digital_assets/usage/managing_dam/manage_collections.md).